bsd/bsd-custom-donate-jekyll/README.md

 ##Creating new layouts

-At this point, you should basically have DrewT set this up for you.
+At this point, you should basically have Drew set this up for you.
 It's quick, but not yet automated or intuitive.

 The basics though, involve creating

 1. a page layout template [layoutname].html (can use jekyll includes if you understand how to use them) that pulls in
 2. any necessary headers and footer wrappers, with their external assets (like images) tweaked to point at the client's production site (but don't go crazy: this is all just so that you can quickly test the styles/layout)
 3. a new folder [layoutname] in scss for the project that compiles the css into the /page/-/donate/[layoutname] folder
+4. Compiling your SASS from scss/theme into page/-/donate/theme

 ## Todo

-*allow quick donate to be turned completely off *separate structure from functionality even more, and split off style choices into discrete modules *make the lack of a next button on the amounts step in sequential an option rather than a mandatory feature *arbitrary custom fields
+*allow quick donate to be turned completely off/removed from the markup and code *separate structure from functionality even more, and split off style choices like (box-sizing/button styles/step styles) into discrete modules
+*make the lack of a next button on the amounts step in sequential an option rather than a mandatory feature *arbitrary custom fields
 *additional stock layouts (more conventional text on the left/form on the right, layout for sidebar iframes, etc.)

 ### Minor things these scripts do that you might not notice at first, but are critical behavior

-*If users can ever select a country different from the US, then the zip field cannot be type="tel"  This would bring up the numbers only keypad on mobile phones, preventing users from entering any postal codes that include letters.
-We can't switch types dynamically because this breaks/throws security warnings in IEs.
+*If users can ever select a country different from the US, then the zip field CANNOT be type="tel"  This would bring up the numbers only keypad on mobile phones, preventing users from entering any international postal codes that include letters.
+We can't switch types dynamically because this breaks/throws security warnings in the IEs.
 *Likewise, if users can select different countries than the US, then state_cd needs to switch from a dropdown to a text field and back again.
 The main form handles this already, and the in honor section simply leaves honoree_state_cd as a text field regardless because it always allows international addresses.